sderickson/react-treema/README.md

 - `yarn build` : Builds your library (build can be found in `dist` folder).
 - `yarn storybook:build` : Builds the static Storybook in case you want to deploy it.
 - `yarn test` : Runs the tests.
+- `yarn test:watch` : Runs the tests with a watcher.
 - `yarn test:coverage`: Runs the test and shows the coverage.
 - `yarn lint` : Runs the linter, Typescript typecheck and stylelint.
 - `yarn lint:fix` : Runs the linter, Typescript typecheck and stylelint and fixes automatic fixable issues.